nhatkhangcs/231-computer-network-assignment1/README.md

 Currently only the client side have advanced commands.

 #### Client side
+1. `fetch fname1 fname2 fname3...`: Requests copies of the target files from other clients and adds them to the local repository multithreadedly.

-1. ```exit``` will exit the client side.
+1. ```close``` will close the client side.
 Server side will acknowledge the disconnection of the client.

 2. ```list``` will list the client side's repository files.